Most home repair assistance programs come packaged as a loan: money you must repay over time with interest. That is not free.

 Wisconsin

-Several church-sponsored home repair ministries reach people across the country through charitable service to demonstrate the love of Jesus.
+Several church-sponsored home repair ministries reach people nationwide through charitable service to demonstrate the love of Jesus.
 Search for local offices or mission trips in your neighborhood.

 Samaritans Purse